samwilson/laravel-adldap2/README.md

     'driver' => 'adldap',
     'model' => '\\Adldap\\Laravel\\User',

-The model can be any class that implements the [`Illuminate\Contracts\Auth\Authenticatable`](http://laravel.com/api/5.0/Illuminate/Contracts/Auth/Authenticatable.html) interface.
+The model can be any class that implements both the [`Illuminate\Contracts\Auth\Authenticatable`](http://laravel.com/api/5.0/Illuminate/Contracts/Auth/Authenticatable.html) and `Adldap\Laravel\UserInterface` interfaces.
 A basic model is provided; this can be extended or replaced.

 Create `config/adldap.php` with: